python/devguide/triage/issue-tracker.rst

 See also the `list of autolinks supported by GitHub <autolinks_>`_.

-To link to files in the repository, use Markdown links.
-If you link to the default GitHub path, the file will link to the latest current version on the given branch.
+To link to a file in the repository, use a Markdown link with the path of the file relative to the repository root, for example ``[the os module docs](Doc/library/os.rst)``.
+In issues, such links point to the latest version of the file on the default branch.
+In PRs, they are resolved against the PR's branch instead, so prefer permanent links there.

 You can get a permanent link to a given revision of a given file by `pressing "y" <https://docs.github.com/en/repositories/working-with-files/using-files/getting-permanent-links-to-files>`__.